PUBLICATIONS

 ‘The library as a weapon of state.
 The pamphlet collection of Gaspar Fagel in Trinity College, Dublin’, co-written with Andrew Pettegree, in Elizabethann Boran (ed.), Book Collecting in Britain and Ireland, 1650-1850 (Dublin: Four Courts Press, 2018), pp. 223-235.
 Order here.

 ‘Fear and Loathing in Weesp.
 Personal and political networks in the Dutch print world’, in Graeme Kemp and Alexander Wilkinson (eds.), Negotiating Conflict and Controversy in the Early Modern Book World (Leiden: Brill, 2019), pp. 88-106.
-Subscribed access here.
+Order here.

 ‘Forms, Handbills and Affixed Posters.
 Surveying the Ephemeral Print Production of the Seventeenth-Century Dutch Republic’, co-written with Andrew Pettegree, Quaerendo, 50 (2020), pp. 15-40.
-Read here.
+Open access here.

 ‘Book trade catalogues: from bookselling tool to book historical source’, co-written with Andrew Pettegree and Graeme Kemp, in our Book Trade Catalogues in Early Modern Europe (Leiden: Brill, 2021), pp. 3-32.
 Order here.